 Averaged over the ITF area, the resulting tidal mixing coefficient is $1.5\,cm^2/s$ , which agrees with the independent estimates inferred from observations.
-Introduced in a regional OGCM, the parameterization improves the water mass characteristics in the different Indonesian seas, suggesting that the horizontal and vertical distributions of the mixing are adequately prescribed [Koch-Larrouy et al. 2007; 2008b;a].
-Note also that such a parameterisation has a significant impact on the behaviour of global coupled GCMs [Koch-Larrouy et al. 2010].
+Introduced in a regional OGCM, the parameterization improves the water mass characteristics in the different Indonesian seas, suggesting that the horizontal and vertical distributions of the mixing are adequately prescribed [???].
+Note also that such a parameterisation has a significant impact on the behaviour of global coupled GCMs [?].